studio-examples/imap-to-xml/README.md

-# Importing an attached csv file from gmail using the IMAP connector
+# Importing an attached csv file using the IMAP connector

 This example shows you how to use the IMAP connector to facilitate information transfer through email.
 It also illustrates how you can use the datamapper to transform a CSV file to XML.